MarionC749/LIDA-Footfall-Bradford2025/README.md

 ## Data 📊

 The 'Data' folder contains all the raw datasets required for the cleaning and scraping steps, as well as the cleaned datasets required for modelling.
+The data was received on the 5th of November 2025. **The datasets are not publically available and should not be shared.**

-Different datasets need to be collected, cleaned and joined:
+Different datasets were collected, cleaned and joined:

 Variable | Unit | Description | Source
 ---------|------|----------|----------